neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 I would suggest property-based tests as the first line of defense in development but conventional, scenario-based tests with functional dependencies to address bugs discovered in functional testing or production.

-Finally, if your team's tests have sophisticated setup with an expensive resource you'd like to share across tests and clean up afterwards, have your engineers employ the [Loan Pattern](https://www.outbrain.com/techblog/2017/05/effective-testing-with-loan-pattern-in-scala/), which is one of the FP-est things you can do.
+Finally, if your team's tests have sophisticated setup with expensive resources you'd like to share across tests and clean up afterwards, have your engineers employ the [Loan Pattern](https://www.outbrain.com/techblog/2017/05/effective-testing-with-loan-pattern-in-scala/), which is one of the FP-est things you can do.
 I wrote an example on [Stack Overflow](https://stackoverflow.com/questions/43729262/how-to-write-unit-tests-in-spark-2-0/43769845#43769845)